Aliases for IGHG4 Gene

 GeneCards Summary for IGHG4 Gene

 IGHG4 (Immunoglobulin Heavy Constant Gamma 4 (G4m Marker)) is a Protein Coding gene.
-Among its related pathways are Role of phospholipids in phagocytosis and Innate Immune System.
+Among its related pathways are Role of phospholipids in phagocytosis and Creation of C4 and C2 activators.
 GO annotations related to this gene include antigen binding.
-An important paralog of this gene is IGHG2.
+An important paralog of this gene is IGHG1.

 UniProtKB/Swiss-Prot for IGHG4 Gene